-- 5. Open the retaining clip on each end of the DIMM connector. - 6.
+- 6. Open the retaining clip on each end of the DIMM connector. - 7.
 Touch the static-protective package that contains the DIMM to any unpainted metal surface on the server.
-Then, remove the DIMM from the package. - 7.
+Then, remove the DIMM from the package. - 8.
 Turn the DIMM so that the DIMM keys align correctly with the slot.

-- 8. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector.
+- 9. Insert the DIMM into the connector by aligning the edges of the DIMM with the slots at the ends of the DIMM connector.
 Firmly press the DIMM straight down into the connector by applying pressure on both ends of the DIMM simultaneously.
 The retaining clips snap into the locked position when the DIMM is seated in the connector.
-If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 9.
-Repeat steps 5 on page 13 through 8 to install the second DIMM of the pair.
+If there is a gap between the DIMM and the retaining clips, the DIMM has not been correctly inserted; open the retaining clips, remove the DIMM, and then reinsert it. - 10.
+Repeat steps 6 on page 14 through 9 to install the second DIMM of the pair; then, continue with "Installing a memory card" for instructions on how to install a memory card.